 Business-type activities.
-Business-type activities decreased the City's net position by \$316,516, accounting for 0.95 percent of the total government's net position.
+Business-type activities increased the City's net position by \$10,611, accounting for 0.03 percent of the total government's net position.
 Key elements of this increase are as follows:

-- In reviewing the net (expense)/revenue, the water and sewer sales and service function showed net loss for the year of \$542,848.
-The net loss was attributable to GASB 68 and 75 entries adjusting deferred outflows, inflows and liabilities.
-Total operating expenses continue to outpace revenues.
-While the revenues increased slightly by \$96,000 due to rate increases, expenses increased by \$51,000, therefore resulting in the net loss for the year due to total expenses.
-Operating expenses decreased by \$5,000 while Depreciation expense increased by \$56,000 due to infrastructure projects. - The golf course fund showed a net income for the year of \$126,000 as a result of operations.
-The net income was the first time the golf course has showed a profit in several years.
-The course was shut down as a result of COVID 19 for several months in fiscal year 2020.
-However, once the course re-opened, it produced a very nice steady stream of income.
-Operating expenses did increase due to the high volume of usage but depreciation expense did decreases.
+- In reviewing the net (expense)/revenue, the water and sewer sales and service function showed net income for the year of \$254,995.
+The net income was attributable to GASB 68 and 75 entries adjusting deferred outflows, inflows and liabilities.
+Total operating revenues outpaced expenses in the current year.
+The revenues increased by \$462,000 due to rate increases and the ability to collect penalty and interest on late accounts post-COVID restrictions.
+The expenses decreased by \$341,000, therefore resulting in the net income for the year due to total expenses.
+Operating expenses decreased by \$444 while depreciation expense decreased by \$339,000 due to infrastructure projects being fully retired. - The golf course fund showed a net loss for the year of \$244,000 as a result of operations.
+The net loss was the mainly the result of renovations having the driving range and kitchen shut down from December of 2021 thru May of 2022.
+Revenues decreased by \$111,000 and operating expenses did increase by \$389,000 due to higher wages, increase in the number of personnel and renovation type costs.
+Depreciation expense did decrease \$30,000.
 In addition, an operating transfer was made during the year because of the ongoing operating commitments.